Department of Loreto: Festivities

-Typical dishes and beverages
+Gastronomy

 The typical dishes in Loreto are very similar to those of other places in the Amazon region.
 Motelo or turtle meat soup and juanes (rice tamales with chicken or fish) are typical Loretan dishes.
 Vendors in the local markets offer fried or steamed monkey or lizard meat considered delicious according to the local people.

-Other typical dishes include, cecina (dried and smoked pork), tacacho (coal cooked bananas, pork, and chopped onions), chonta salad, palometa (fish soup), carachama (fish) and paiche (a large fish).
+Other typical dishes include cecina (dried and smoked pork), tacacho (coal cooked bananas, pork, and chopped onions), chonta salad, palometa (fish soup), carachama (fish) and paiche (a large fish).
 Among desserts there is a refreshing aguaje ice cream.

 To drink, they serve masato (a beer made of cassava) or natural fruit juices such as aguaje, maracuyá (passion fruit), and cocona (Solanum sessiliflorum).